E.P. "Tom" Sawyer State Park

 There are three picnic shelters for public use.
 This area is a first come first serve basis, unless marked as reserved.

 - Shelter 1 is located near the main parking lot next to the playground.
-Included with the rental are a sand volley ball court and horse shoe pits.
+Included with the rental is a sand volley ball court.
 It has two attached restrooms, grill and space to accommodate 100 people.

 - Shelter 2 is located near the main parking lot to the right of the Activities Building.
 It has a grill, portable restrooms, and space to accommodate up to 80-100 people.
-It also includes a sand volley ball court and horse shoe pits.
+It also includes a sand volley ball court.

 - Shelter 3 is located near the Sawyer Hayes Center on the back of the park.
 It has indoor restrooms and space to accommodate up to 50 people.